 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
 Even if you consider your allergies to be pretty moderate, people are often excited by the nearly immediate change in how they feel after changing to a more efficient air filtration system.

 If you still aren’t confident that such a high-performing air filtration system is the right fit for your home, there are many options to choose from when it comes to improving your indoor air quality.
 Below are different air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their ventilation systems.
 Installing a UV light system helps to destroy these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-On the other hand, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.
+On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.

 Help increase the quality of your indoor air with A1 Chesney Service Experts.
-Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.